Q:

 A:

-Patients may pay monthly via automated draft from their checking account or credit card.
+Patients may pay monthly by automated draft from their checking account, by debit or by credit card.
 If you choose to pay for the year in full, you receive a month free.
 Extra office fees may be charged to your credit or debit accounts, or you may pay cash or by check.
 There is a $30 fee for checks that do not clear.

 Q: